hilal288/svauto/README.md

     cd ~/svauto
     ./build-scripts/packer-build-centos7.sh

 NOTE: You can edit those small scripts and add "--dry-run" to svauto.sh line, this way, it doesn't run Packer, it only outputs the Packer template and the related Ansible's files for that Packer build.
-Then, you can run "packer build packer/build-something-XXXX-packer-files/something-packer.yaml" later, if you want.
+Then, you can run "cd ~/svauto ; packer build packer/build-something-XXXX-packer-files/something-packer.yaml" later, if you want.